 Anyone can ask to see images that you’ve recorded of them.
 You must provide these within 40 days, and can charge up to £10.

 Find out more about using CCTV on the ICO website.

-Data protection rules don’t apply if you install a camera on your own home to protect it from burglary.
+Data protection rules do not apply if you install a camera on your own home to protect it from burglary.